 Most of the large Belek hotels have shops selling curios and holiday souvenirs, and the town has some lively street markets that are the perfect place to sample freshly cooked food and do a spot of gift shopping.
 There is also a huge bazaar every Saturday where shoppers can haggle to their heart's content.
 Holiday makers can head to the old town of Antalya for more extensive shopping.

 There is a limited choice of restaurants in Belek with most holiday visitors eating in their hotels, but the village of Kadriye is just two miles (4km) away, and easily reached by dolmus, and has a selection of shops, bars and restaurants.
 The nearby city of Antalya, 22 miles (35km) away, offers many restaurants which serve up some of the best of local Turkish food.
 Adana Ockbkbasi is a new restaurant in Belek well worth a visit for its special Turkish fish and kebab dishes.
-Coco Bar, serving the tastiest lamb shish kebabs around and featuring a cosy open-air terrace from which diners can watch the world go by, is rated as one of the friendliest restaurants in town by tourists and locals alike.
+Coco Bar, which serves the tastiest lamb shish kebabs around and has a cosy open-air terrace, is rated as one of the friendliest restaurants in town by tourists and locals alike.

 Many shopkeepers can hassle you upon entering their store.
-If you are not interested, give a polite, yet firm 'no'.
+If you are not interested, give a polite but firm 'no'.